 Provision may be available for vulnerable and key worker children on site or at an alternative setting, according to circumstances at that time.

-Appendix A - Explanatory notes for Plymouth CAST MAT state-funded schools.
+Appendix A - Glossary

+Explanatory notes for Plymouth CAST state-funded schools, both for primary.
 The oversubscription criteria for this school are detailed above.
-Further information can be found at Bournemouth, Christchurch and Poole Council's Admission to Infant / First School 2025: A Guide for Parents and Carers
+Further information can be found on the LA website and in BCP's Admissions Guide.